 Mastopexy is a procedure to elevate the nipple-areolar complex and tighten the breast skin envelope.
 The procedure is used when the nipple height is approximately at or a bit below the breast crease, which often happens following childbirth or after breast-feeding.
-A very mild relaxation of the breast may be corrected with implants, by removing a crescent of skin from the upper half of the areola, or with the dual-plane breast augmentation procedure.
-When the nipple is well below the crease the breast laxity is more severe and will probably require additional incisions and skin removal.
-Breast implants inserted during a mastopexy can increase ﬁrmness and size.
+A very mild relaxation of the breast may be corrected with implants by removing a crescent of skin from the upper half of the areola, or with the dual-plane breast augmentation procedure.
+When the nipple is well below the crease, the breast laxity is more severe and will probably require additional incisions and skin removal.
+Combining a breast lift with implants can increase ﬁrmness and size.

-Your surgeon will do a breast examination and take careful measurements of your nipples in relation to other parts of your breasts and your torso.
+Your surgeon will do a breast examination and take careful measurements of your nipples in relation to other parts of your breasts and torso.
 Perhaps you’ll only need a lift on one side.
-The size and shape you expect may not match what a surgeon has in mind, so bring in pictures to show your doctor what you envision.
+The size and shape you expect may not match what our Minneapolis plastic surgeon, Dr. Joe Gryskiewicz, has in mind, so bring in pictures to show your doctor what you envision.
 Your doctor should also give you a general idea of where your areola and nipple will be positioned.

 Here are some things to consider when deciding whether to have a mastopexy:

 - If your breasts differ markedly, do you want an enlargement or a reduction?

 - How much scarring can you tolerate as a trade-off for a breast lift?
 Determine with your surgeon which lift procedure will give you the most improvement with the least scarring.

 - Do you want a smaller areola?
 If so, how much smaller?